simonw/datasette-insert/README.md

 You can specify which column should be used as the primary key using the `?pk=` URL argument.

+Start Datasette like this:

+    datasette data.db --create

-You can create a new local empty database file by running one of the following commands:
+The `--create` option will create a new empty `data.db` database file if one does not already exist.

-    sqlite3 data.db vacuum
-    # Or if you have sqlite-utils:
-    sqlite-utils data.db vacuum

-Then start Datasette locally like this:

-    datasette data.db

 Here's how to POST to a database and create a new table using the Python `requests` library: